cycscarlos/cycscarlos/README.md

             technical IT projects.
-In parallel and during the last 15 years, I am developed a successful career as a project engineer, designing and implementing microwave networks and industrial electronic security systems in more than 30 companies; some of the likes of PDVSA, Cargill, CANTV, Movistar, Metro de Caracas, among many others.
+In parallel and during the last 15 years, I am developed a successful career as a project engineer, designing and implementing microwave networks and industrial electronic security systems in more than 30 huge companies; some of the likes of PDVSA, Cargill, CANTV, Movistar, Metro de Caracas, among many others.
 I still render top-level consulting and project field implementation services at the electronic security systems and wireless networks technologies.
-But, recently (since early 2020), I have been training and working on a new and exciting career as a web software developer; design, and developing websites, backend systems, and small and specific apps.
+            Although, recently (since early 2020), I have been training and working on a new and exciting career as a web software developer; design, and developing websites, backend systems, and small and specific apps.
-            In that way, this awesome roundtrip also brings me up to gives advocate technical tips to the spanish developer communities via social media networks, and I am enjoying it!
+            In that way, this awesome roundtrip also brings me up to gives advocate technical tips to the spanish developer communities via social media networks, and I am enjoying it a lot!
 </p>

 <br>